 Since 1937 Puppeteers have proudly been members of this organization.
 You could be too!

 Don’t want to do it online?
 No problem!
 Mail in your membership dues by downloading the membership form.
 There are many benefits that come with a membership to Puppeteers of America.
 As a member you will have access to:

 - The magazine of Puppeteers of America appears four times a year.
 Each issue contains photographs and articles covering all aspects of puppet theater.
 Entertaining and newsworthy articles about puppeteers, puppet theatres, exhibitions, touring companies, technical tips, new books, films, television, and puppet festivals, help to keep the membership informed.

 - Very often performers are required to carry liability insurance.
 Members may purchase a million dollars of liability coverage at a very nominal annual cost through the Puppeteers of America.
 This service is only for members of Puppeteers of America.

-- The Puppeteers of America Audiovisual Library was established as a resource center and archive for the recorded history of puppets.
-The archive collection is now at the Ballard Institute and Museum of Puppetry, 1 Royce Circle, suite 101B University of Connecticut, Storrs CT 06268.
+- Puppeteers of America Audiovisual Library was established as a resource center and archive for the recorded history of puppets.
+There are two archive collections, one at the Ballard Institute and Museum of Puppetry, 1 Royce Circle, suite 101B University of Connecticut, Storrs CT 06268.
 The curator is John Bell.
-To view the collection contact program assistant, Emily Wicks. email@example.com
+To view the collection contact program assistant, Emily Wicks. firstname.lastname@example.org

 - The National Festivals, sponsored by the Puppeteers of America, are intensive, week-long conferences held every other year in a different region of the country.

 - Regional Festivals conducted in alternate years are usually hosted by local Guilds and are of shorter duration.
 There may be several regional festivals happening around the country in any given year.